Kelfang/Election_Analysis/README.md

 ## Summary
+I was provided with a .csv file that contained the Ballot ID, the county where the vote was cast, and the Candidate's name.
+The Ballot ID is an unique 6-digit number that was assigned to each vote within the file and is tied to a single unknown resident in the pertinent county.
+This ensured that there were no duplicate votes listed (or counted) in the analysis of this election.

 The analysis of the election is outlined below:
 - There were 369,711 votes cast in this election.
+  - The counties and vote counts within this audit:
+  	  - Arapahoe: 24,801 votes (6.7%)
+	  - Denver: 306,055 votes (82.8%)
+	  - Jefferson:
   - The candidates were:
 	  - Charles Casper Stockham
 	  - Diana DeGette